A Universal Genus-Two Curve from Siegel Modular Forms: Preliminaries

+The relations between all aforementioned invariants and Siegel modular forms, in particular the relation between $\chi_{35}$ and $R^2$ can be found in \cite{data}.

+Since `\"Uberschiebung' preserves the rationality of the coef\/f\/icients, we have the following corollary: \begin{cor} Let $\p \in \M_2$ and $\mathcal{C}$ a genus-two curve corresponding to $\p$ defined by a sextic polynomial $f$ in equation~\eqref{genus_two_curve}.
+Then, $\Aut (\p)$ is a finite group, and the quotient space $\mathcal{C}/\Aut (\p)$ is a genus zero curve isomorphic to the conic $\mathcal Q$ in equation~\eqref{conic-1}.
+Moreover, if $\p \in \M_2 (K)$, for some number field $K$, the conic $\mathcal Q$ and cubic $\mathcal T$ have $K$-rational coefficients. \end{cor}

-The intersection of the conic $\mathcal Q$ with the cubic $\mathcal T$ consists of six points which are the zeroes of a polynomial $f(t)$ of degree 6 in the parameter $t$.
+The intersection of the conic $\mathcal Q$ with the cubic $\mathcal T$ consists of six points which are the zeroes of a polynomial $f(x)$ of degree 6 in the parameter $x$.
 The roots of this polynomial are the images of the Weierstrass points under the hyperelliptic projection.
-Hence, the affine equation of the genus-two curve corresponding to $\p$ is given by $y^2= f(t)$.
+Hence, the af\/f\/ine equation of a~genus-two curve corresponding to $\p$ is given by $y^2= f(x)$.
+The main question is if the sextic given by $y^2= f(x)$ provides a genus-two curve def\/ined over a minimal f\/ield of def\/inition.
+We start with the following known result.

+\begin{prop} A genus $g\geq 2$ hyperelliptic curve $\X_g$ with hyperelliptic involution $w$ is defined over the $K$ if and only if the conic $\mathcal Q = \X_g/\< w\>$ has a $K$-rational point. \end{prop}

-Mestre's method is briefly described as follows: if the conic $\mathcal Q$ has a rational point over $\Q$, then this leads to a parametrization of $\mathcal Q$, say $(h_1 (t), h_2( t), h_3(t) )$.
-Substitute $X_1, X_2, X_3$ by $h_1 (t), h_2( t), h_3(t)$ in the cubic $\mathcal T$ and we get the degree 6 polynomial $f(t)$.
-However, if the conic has no rational point or $R^2= \det M =0$ the method obviously fails.
-In section \ref{universal-curve} we determine such intersection $\mathcal T \cap \mathcal Q$ over a quadratic extension which is always possible.
-Therefore, our approach works in all cases and provides an equation for the genus-two curve over its minimal field of definition (cf. Section~\!\ref{universal-curve}).
+The above result was brief\/ly described in \cite[Lemma 1]{Me} even though it seems as it had been known before.
+Mestre's method is brief\/ly described as follows: if the conic $\mathcal Q$ has a rational point over $\Q$, then this leads to a parametrization of $\mathcal Q$, say $(h_1 (x), h_2( x), h_3(x) )$.
+Substitute $X_1$, $X_2$, $X_3$ by $h_1 (x)$, $h_2( x)$, $h_3(x)$ in the cubic $\mathcal T$ and we get the degree 6 polynomial~$f(x)$.
+However, if the conic has no rational point or $R^2= \frac{1}{2} \det{M} =0$ the method obviously fails.
+In Section~\ref{universal-curve} we determine the intersection $\mathcal T \cap \mathcal Q$ over a quadratic extension which is always possible.